How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each yellow-orange, round, convex tablet, engraved with "KPh" on one side with "101" and a score on the other side, contains sulfasalazine 500 mg.
+Each yellow-orange, round, convex tablet, engraved with "KPh" on one side and "101" and a score on the other side, contains sulfasalazine 500 mg.
 Nonmedicinal ingredients: silicon dioxide, starch, and magnesium stearate.
-This medication does not contain tartrazine.

 How should I use this medication?